The Enablers in Depth

 Disruption:

-DOGE members Kenneth Jackson, Jacob Altik and Nate Cavanaugh show up at USIP building with 2 other people claiming to be FBI agents and are refused entry.
-They attempted to present a document firing the USIP president.
+DOGE members Kenneth Jackson, Jacob Altik and Nate Cavanaugh show up at USIP building with 2 other people who claim to be FBI agents.
+They are refused entry.
+The DOGE delegation attempts to present a document firing the USIP president.

 |